raypeng/DGBDT/index.md

 ## Approaches and Results

-As we seek to optimize the performance of the algorithm using all the techniques we learned in class and leveraging different computing hardware, we describe our approaches and results for individual optimizations.
+As we seek to optimize the performance of the algorithm using all the techniques we learned in class and leverage different computing hardware, we describe our approaches and results for individual optimizations.

 ### Optimizing a Sequential Implementation